-This cannoli bundt cake is delicious and easy to make!
-Moist cake made with ricotta cheese is topped with cannoli frosting and chocolate chips.
+This cannoli bundt cake is to die for!
+And super easy to make since you start with cake mix.
+The cake is so moist, made with ricotta and then topped with cannoli frosting and chocolate chips.
 A fun and tasty dessert to celebrate special occasions.

 If you love cannolis but aren't quite sure you want to get into advanced pastry-making then you will love this cannoli bundt cake recipe!